ntvs/VUMS/README.md

 ## Purpose
 To upload videos to a remote directory and archive its metadata

+## Features
+- Upload files with MP4 mimetype
+- Create and store metadata about that video

+## Metadata
+- Title
+- Description
+- Tags
+- Rating
+- Views
+- Latest update

+## Missing features
+- Descriptions and tags can be of any length
+- Title can be of any length

 # Environment Variables Template
 - PORT=
 - DB_URL=